Tower of the Stargazer (2010)

-Tower of the Stargazer is meant to be an introductory adventure for 1st level players new to the titillating bouqet of subtle OSR flavours that is Loftp.
+Tower of the Stargazer is meant to be an introductory adventure for 1st level players new to the titillating bouquet of subtle OSR flavours that is Loftp.
 It serves to not only provide for fun and merriment but also to educate players on some of the tropes and tricks that may be expected in an adventure of this nature.
 It does so very well whilst managing to maintain a level of challenge to keep it suitable for more experienced groups.
 Notable encounters are even provided with helpful boxed text explaining the reasoning behind certain traps and encounters, all of which helps one get into the proper mindset of the dungeon master.
 It is very well done, and combined with the very fun and exciting B1 In Search of the Unknown it could very easily be part of a sort of Oldskool GM starters kit.

 Tower of the Stargazer is, unsurprisingly, about a tower specifically, a wizard’s tower, where fun may be had and death may be found.
 There is even an ample amount of treasure, a somewhat rare feature in later Raggi works.

 The mad and assholish wizard who built it has been trapped in a circle of salt by the designs of his treacherous apprentice and now it may be looted.
 We are given 3 simple but excellent (and appropriately specific!) hooks, involving overhearing a band of rival adventurers (5 day timer added), a rambling old man that gets dragged off by the other inn patrons and anomalous lightning strikes in the distance.
 Solid as a rock, and only a paragraph (unlike this post, which drags on endlessly and would have been decimated by a responsible editor had I not poisoned his wine at our monthly Ulfire Lives Matter gatherings ).